As an experienced medical doctor, I frequently encounter patients seeking advice on natural ways to boost testosterone levels.

 - Get plenty of sleep - Sleep and testosterone are related and it is recommended to get at least eight hours every night since most testosterone release happens when you’re asleep.

 - Improve your diet - Avoid processed foods that can disrupt hormonal balance and promote obesity.
-Excess abdominal fat can increase enzyme aromatase, converting testosterone into estradiol, ultimately resulting in testosterone deficiency .
+Excess abdominal fat can increase enzyme aromatase, converting testosterone into estradiol, ultimately resulting in testosterone deficiency, as per research published by Medical Hypotheses .

-- Exercise - A mixture of strength training and a cardio workout will simultaneously burn excessive fat and stimulate muscle mass growth.
-Compound weight-lifting movements are one of the recommended testosterone-boosting exercises that will also promote more testosterone release .
+- Exercise - In my years of practice, I've advised many clients to adopt a mix of strength training and cardio workouts, a mixture that simultaneously burns excessive fat and stimulates muscle mass growth.
+Compound weight-lifting movements are some of the recommended testosterone-boosting exercises by the Journal of Functional Morphology and Kinesiology .

 - Take a T-booster - Top testosterone-boosting products contain natural ingredients like herbs and micronutrients that are scientifically proven to support healthy testosterone synthesis and help maintain optimum levels.